paalss/ranking-app/www/app/README.md

 https://stackoverflow.com/questions/17666249/how-do-i-import-an-sql-file-using-the-command-line-in-mysql

+### 4. Enable the right MySQL server sign-in
+Since you're not using Docker, you have to disable the sign-in written for Docker and enable the one for XAMPP:

+* Open this file in a text editor `Ranking-app/www/app/php/db_connection.php`

+* As its comments suggests, disable the MySQL server sign-in code for Docker, and enable the one for XAMPP.
+If you have set your MySQL password to something else than '' empty (default), write your password inside the apostrophes: $password = 'yourpassord'.
+If you haven't touched your password, just leave it be.

 ### 4. Open the app
-Open a browser and enter `localhost*path/to/*Ranking-app`.
+Open a browser and enter `localhost*path/to/*Ranking-app/www/app`.

-I.e. If you downloaded/cloned the app in `htdocs/pages/Ranking-app`, you should be able to open the app by entering this: `localhost/pages/Ranking-app`
+I.e. If you downloaded/cloned the app in `htdocs/pages/Ranking-app/www/app`, you should be able to open the app by entering this: `localhost/pages/Ranking-app/www/app`

 You should see this (image):